 I thought let me open my phone and search for the nearest laundry shop.
 I found one nearby, and I got an Uber and went there.
 I had to wait for half an hour or so until it was done smoothly.
-This is a normal behavior and have become a second nature for many people today.
+This is normal behaviour and has become second nature for many people today.
 We start by searching online after having this problem that needs a solution.

 Often times, we are at a state of mind, where we need to get things done differently.
 Remember when you wanted to remind your sister about a family gathering but you weren’t in the mood to call her, then a WhatsApp message did the job.
 That only time you wanted to have that groceries list crushed, but it is the weekend and you just didn’t bother, then you opened an app and ordered your groceries list in a blink.

-All industries are acting and striving to match this behavior.
+All industries are acting and striving to match this behaviour.
 A restaurant is building a website and linking to a couple of food ordering apps to generate and increase sales.
-An airline builds its own client database, apps and websites and link it to various online booking websites to increase its sales and shares in the market.
+An airline builds its own client database, apps and websites and links it to various online booking websites to increase its sales and shares in the market.
 A car towing company is building a website to receive requests from people with broken cars.
-Businesses and public service centers ( government entities) are adapting to this change in behavior by adopting the digital channels as touch points for customers and beneficiaries.
+Businesses and public service centres ( government entities) are adapting to this change in behaviour by adopting the digital channels as touchpoints for customers and beneficiaries.

 Each one of us goes through certain steps when buying something, and these steps as scientifically mapped are :